NBISweden/workshop-reproducible-research/docs/git.md

     are deleted once they are merged into master.

 !!! note "Quick recap"
-    We have now learned how to divide our work into branches and manage those:
+    We have now learned how to divide our work into branches and how to manage
+    them:

     * `git branch <branch>` creates a new branch.
     * `git checkout <branch>` moves the repository to the state in which the